-On 14 February 2013, the European Commission published a proposal (the "Commission's Proposal") for a Directive for a common FTT in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "Participating Member States").
+On February 14, 2013, the European Commission published a proposal (the "Commission's Proposal") for a Directive for a common FTT in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "Participating Member States").
+However, Estonia has since stated that it will not participate.
 The Commission's Proposal has very broad scope and would, if adopted in its current form, subject certain transactions in securities such as the Notes to a financial transaction tax (the "FTT") of, generally, at least 0.1% on all such transactions, generally determined by reference to the amount of consideration paid.